 Students are required to complete a one-week work experience placement.
 Work experience is a vital part of a young person’s learning development.
 It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the student, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.

 You will have the opportunity to take part in a wide range of sports related enrichment and we encourage our students to do so.
 These include: Duke of Edinburgh’s Award Scheme, first aid, Voluntary Service Award, cricket, football, basketball, netball and athletics.

-As part of this course, you will have the opportunity to undertake the Level 2 Gym Instructor course.
+As part of this course, you will have the opportunity to undertake the Level 2 Gym Instructor course through a local company called 88 Fitness Education & Training.
 We are able to offer this at a significantly reduced cost.
 The course is aimed at those wishing to pursue a career within the health and fitness industry, equipping you with the skills, knowledge and understanding to work with gym users and help them to reach their health and fitness goals.
 The qualification is nationally accredited and recognised throughout the UK and overseas.

 Links With Other Subjects

 This course links well with a number of subjects and can be combined with other A Levels including: Business, Biology, Psychology and Sociology.

 This course prepares you for a career in the sports industry or progression into higher education to study degrees within the field including areas such as sport and exercise science, physiotherapy, sports rehabilitation, coaching and teaching.